20suleman/Notes/javascript-notes.md

 console.log(a === b) // false

 ```

+## ** Falsy values in javascript are :: false,0,-0,"",null,undefined,NaN
 ## Nullish operator
 In JavaScript, the nullish coalescing operator (??) is a logical operator that returns the right-hand side operand when the left-hand side operand is either null or undefined.
 If the left-hand side operand is any other value, including false, 0, "", or other falsy values, it returns the left-hand side operand.
 This makes it distinct from the logical OR (||) operator, which returns the right-hand side operand if the left-hand side operand is falsy.
 ```js